Cell (Dragon Ball): Video games

 Cell appears in several video games as a boss and playable character, most notably the Budokai, Budokai Tenkaichi and Raging Blast series.
 He is also a playable character in the Dragon Ball Z: Collectible Card Game.
 In several games, Cell has forms that have been created specifically for the installment.

 In the 1995 game Dragon Ball Z: Super Battle, after Goku defeats Cell, he gives him a Senzu Bean and allows him to live.
 Cell responds by promising to return and win.

-In Dragon Ball Z: Budokai, Cell has a nightmare where he accidentally absorbs Krillin and becomes Cellin (セルリン, Serurin), with the form leaving him weaker.
+In Budokai, Cell has a nightmare where he accidentally absorbs Krillin and becomes Cellin (セルリン, Serurin), with the form leaving him weaker.
 In the 2003 game Dragon Ball Z: Budokai 2, Cell is revived by Bobbidi and becomes a Majin, his appearance being altered with the letter "M" on his forehead alongside black lining appearing under his eyes.
 This form is short-lived, as Majin Buu terminates Bobbidi, and absorbs Cell shortly afterward.

-In the 2005 video game Dragon Ball Z: Budokai Tenkaichi, Cell defeats Gohan and confronts Super 17, defeating him when the two fight over a shared interest in killing Goku.
+In the 2005 video game Budokai Tenkaichi, Cell defeats Gohan and confronts Super 17, defeating him when the two fight over a shared interest in killing Goku.

 In the 2015 game Dragon Ball: Xenoverse, Cell appears as a mentor for the player, teaching the Perfect Kamehameha, Perfect Shot, All Clear and Gravity Impact to the player.
 Within the context of the game's story mode, Cell defeats Gohan until the player intervenes in their fight, and the version of the character from Trunks' timeline reaches his Perfect form thanks to Towa's strengthening, though he is destroyed by the player and Trunks.

 In the 2016 game Dragon Ball Xenoverse 2, Cell shows up in his Perfect Form and fights Trunks, also meeting Android 16 for the first time and fighting alongside him.
 Cell reaches his Perfect form after defeating both Piccolo and #16, then absorbing #17 and #18 at the same time.
 When an empowered Android #17 fights Piccolo, Trunks warns the player that Cell succeeding in absorbing this version of #17 would mean an even larger power boost than in the main timeline.
 Cell himself shows up empowered, easily defeating Android #16.
 Cell later fights alongside the corrupted Cell Juniors, and welcomes Metal Cooler to the Cell Games.